marioyc/minerl2020_dqfd_submission/README.md

-# NeurIPS 2020: MineRL Competition Rainbow Baseline with PFRL
+# NeurIPS 2020: MineRL Competition DQfD Baseline with PFRL

-This repository is a **Rainbow baseline submission example with [PFRL](https://github.com/pfnet/pfrl)**, originated from [the main MineRL Competition submission template and starter kit](https://github.com/minerllabs/competition_submission_template).
+This repository is the **DQfD baseline submission example with [PFRL](https://github.com/pfnet/pfrl)**, originated from [the main MineRL Competition submission template and starter kit](https://github.com/minerllabs/competition_submission_template).

 For detailed & latest documentation about the competition/template, see the original template repository.